 \subsection{Robustness of TLDR}

-\paragraph{Baselines.} (1) AT: adversarial training~\cite{madry2018towards}; (2) AT (with rejection): adversarial training (AT) with rejection; (3) RMC~\cite{pmlr-v119-wu20f}; (4) DANN~\cite{ajakan2015domainadversarial}; (5) TADV~\cite{chen2022towards}; (6) Rejectron~\cite{goldwasser2020beyond}.
+\paragraph{Baselines.} (1) AT: adversarial training~\citep{madry2018towards}; (2) AT (with rejection): adversarial training (AT) with rejection; (3) RMC~\citep{pmlr-v119-wu20f}; (4) DANN~\citep{domainadversarial}; (5) TADV~\citep{chen2022towards}; (6) Rejectron~\citep{goldwasser2020beyond}.
 Among them, (1) is in the traditional induction setting, (2) is rejection only, (3)(4)(5) are transduction only, and (6) incorporates both transduction and rejection.

 \paragraph{Evaluation.} We attack the defenses and report the robust accuracy (1 - the robust error defined in Section~\ref{sec:preliminaries}).
-To attack inductive classifiers, we use AutoAttack~\cite{croce2020reliable}.
+To attack inductive classifiers, we use AutoAttack~\citep{croce2020reliable}.
 For inductive selective classifiers, we use PGD on the rejection-aware loss $\LREJ$ from Eqn (\ref{eqn:lrej}).
-For transductive classifiers, we use GMSA which has been shown to be a strong adaptive attack on transduction~\cite{chen2022towards}.
+For transductive classifiers, we use GMSA which has been shown to be a strong adaptive attack on transduction~\citep{chen2022towards}.
 Finally, for our transductive selective classifiers, we use our adaptive attack in~\Cref{sec:attack} (roughly GMSA with $\LREJ$).
-For Rejectron~\cite{goldwasser2020beyond} we use GMSA with a loss function $\LDISC$ targeting their defense; see Appendix~\ref{app:rejectron-experiments} for the details.
+For Rejectron~\citep{goldwasser2020beyond} we use GMSA with a loss function $\LDISC$ targeting their defense; see Appendix~\ref{app:rejectron-experiments} for the details.
 We include an ablation of the two core components of TLDR (the transductive loss term and the transformation into a selective classifier) in Appendix~\ref{app:attack-ablation}.

 For transductive models, we report the stronger of $\text{GMSA}_\text{MIN}$ and $\text{GMSA}_\text{AVG}$.
-Inductive models are trained with standard adversarial training~\cite{goodfellow2015explaining}, and transductive models with the TLDR loss in Eqn (\ref{eqn:transductive-loss}).
+Inductive models are trained with standard adversarial training~\citep{goodfellow2015explaining}, and transductive models with the TLDR loss in Eqn (\ref{eqn:transductive-loss}).
 As Rejectron depends heavily on a key hyperparameter determining confidence needed to reject, we report the results for the parameter value strongest against our attack.
 The best-performing value on CIFAR-10 effectively eliminated the possibility of rejection (hence the rejection rate of 0); other choices resulted in near-0 robust accuracy.